Home » Repayment » Student Loan Forgiveness » The Guide to IDR Forgiveness and the Future Tax Bills

 Minimizing the IDR Forgiveness Tax Bill

-The more debt that gets forgiven, the larger the potential tax consequences.
+The more debt that gets forgiven, the harsher the tax consequences can be.

-In this circumstance, the new SAVE plan is an excellent option to keep the tax bill down.
-On the SAVE plan, borrowers receive a generous subsidy to keep the balance from growing.
+In this circumstance, the new SAVE plan offers an excellent option to keep down the tax bill.
+On the SAVE plan, borrowers receive a generous subsidy that helps prevent the loan balance from growing.

-Those who qualify for $0 per month payments have an effective interest rate of 0% on the SAVE plan.
+This is particularly advantageous for those who qualify for $0 per month payments.
+They have an effective interest rate of 0% on the SAVE plan.

-All IDR borrowers should take some time to investigate the new SAVE plan, estimate potential monthly payments, and get signed up when appropriate.
+All IDR borrowers should investigate the new SAVE plan, estimate potential monthly payments, and sign up when appropriate.

 About the Author